Kunull/Writeups/docs/Pwn College/Web Security.md

     return subprocess.check_output(f"TZ={timezone} date", shell=True, encoding="latin")
 ```

-As we can see, the server takes the argument given to the `timezone` parameter.
+As we can see, the server takes the value given to the `timezone` parameter.

 It then inserts the argument in the shell command to retrieve the date.